Provinces of Thailand: Governance

 Thailand's national government organisation is divided into three types: central government (ministries, bureaus and departments), provincial government (provinces and districts) and local government (Bangkok, Pattaya, provincial administrative organisations, etc.).

 A province, as part of the provincial government, is administered by a governor (ผู้ว่าราชการจังหวัด) who is appointed by the Minister of Interior.
 Bangkok, as part of the local government, is administered by a corporation called Bangkok Metropolitan Administration.
 The corporation is led by the Governor of Bangkok (ผู้ว่าราชการกรุงเทพมหานคร) who is directly elected by the citizens of Bangkok.

-The provinces are named by their original main city, which is not necessarily still the most populous city within the province today.
+The provinces are named after their original main city, which may not necessarily still be the most populous city within the province today.
 Also, in several provinces the administration has been moved into a new building outside the city.

 History

 Before 1892

 Many provinces date back to semi-independent local chiefdoms or kingdoms, which made up the Ayutthaya Kingdom.
 The provinces were created around a capital city (mueang), and included surrounding villages or satellite towns.
 The provinces were administered either by a governor, who was appointed by the king or by a local ruling family, who were descendants of the old kings and princes of that area and had been given this privilege by the central king.
 De facto the king did not have much choice but to choose someone from the local nobility or an economically strong man, as against these local power groups the administration would have become impossible.
 The governor was not paid by the king, but instead financed himself and his administration by imposing local taxes himself.
 Every province was required to send an annual tribute to Bangkok.

 The provinces were divided into four different classes.
 The first-class were the border provinces.
 The second-class were those that once had their own princely house.
 Third-class were provinces that were created by splitting them from other provinces.
 Fourth-class were provinces near the capital.
 Additionally tributary states like the principalities of Lan Na, the Laotian kingdoms of Vientiane and Luang Prabang, Cambodia, or the Malay sultanate Kedah were also part of the country, but with more autonomy than the provinces.
 In this Mandala system the semi-independent countries sometimes were tributary to more than one country.

 New provinces were created when the population of an area outgrew the administration, but also for political reasons.
 If a governor became too dominant in a region former satellite cities were elevated to provincial status, as was the case with Maha Sarakham province.

 Reforms of the provincial administration started in the 1870s under increased pressure from the colonial states of the United Kingdom and France.
 Agents were sent, especially to border areas, to impose more control on the provinces or tributary states.